-- (ii) All Continuing Sessional Lecturers are so designated for the term of this Collective Agreement or until their employment ceases due to resignation, retirement, termination for just cause, or upon layoff and severance resulting in University Allocation falling below 7.5 units.
+(ii) All Continuing Sessional Lecturers are so designated until the next biennial recalculation in accordance with 24.02 (a) and (c) or until their employment ceases due to resignation, retirement, termination for just cause, or upon layoff and severance resulting in University Allocation falling to zero (0) units.

-An assignment year is calculated from May 1 to April 30 of the following calendar year, and consists of three terms; the Summer session (May 1 to August 31), Fall term (September 1 – December 31) and the Spring term (January 1 to April 30) and subject to University Calendar change.
+An assignment year is calculated from September 1 to August 31 of the following calendar year, and consists of three terms; the Fall term (September 1 – December 31) the Spring term (January 1 to April 30) and the Summer session (May 1 to August 31), and subject to University Calendar change.

 The average number of units taught by an individual within an academic unit over the four assignment years ending with the year of calculation.

 The sum total of a Continuing Sessional Lecturer’s unit allocations across the University.